A product form for the general stochastic matching model: Product form

-\begin{ex} \emph{Consider the matching graph of Figure \ref{fig:example1}, addressed in Section 5 of \cite{MaiMoy16} (this is the smallest graph that is neither bipartite nor separable).
+\begin{ex} \emph{Consider the compatibility graph of Figure \ref{fig:example1}, addressed in Section 5 of \cite{MaiMoy16} (this is the smallest graph that is neither bipartite nor complete $p$-partite).
 An arrival scenario together with successive values of the natural chain, the backwards and the forwards chain are represented in Figure \ref{fig:example2}.}

 \end{ex}